 Did you know Pythons are not venomous snakes?
 They don't even bother to use venom because they don't need it for survival purposes.
 Similarly, Python cuts out all the extra fluff involved in coding.
 Maybe that's why so many multinational corporations employ the programming language.
 For instance, you may have heard of the companies Netflix, Uber, Dropbox, and NASA.
 They all use Python!
 In terms of the cool things made with Python, needless to say, the list could amount to a short novel.

 Speaking of 'Short Novel,'

-This blog piece is approaching the ‘short novel’ length, so we’ll sign off now.
-All of us over here at Hostwinds wish you a marvelous rest of the week!
+This blog piece is approaching the 'short novel' length, so we'll sign off now.
+All of us over here at Hostwinds wish you a great rest of the week!